fintanmm/joosco/README.md

 Joosco aims to give access to users' documents in a corporate portal, using the Joomla!
 Framework and Content Management Interoperability Services (CMIS).

-In a nutshell, Joosco is a front-end for CMIS enabled content management systems, in Joomla!.
+In a nutshell, Joosco is a front-end for a CMIS enabled Enterprise Content Management(ECM) systems, in Joomla!.

 It works by creating a new entry in a menu in Joomla, called Documents, for example.
 The users can click on this link to go to a new page where they can browse through spaces and content of the CMIS Repository.